8 Best Homeowners Insurance Companies in Missouri of 2023

 Age of Home

 Older homes are more likely to need improvements.
-You’ll pay a higher rate if your systems and appliances are out of date and if you have never updated your HVAC and plumbing systems.
+You’ll pay a higher rate if your systems and appliances are outdated and have never updated your HVAC and plumbing systems.

 Also, the building materials used in older homes may not conform to modern building standards.
-This means that additional work may be needed, which will drive up your premium.
+This means additional work may be needed, which will drive your premium.